The things you do are often more powerful than the things you say.

 - Avoid over-preparation.
 5–10 quality questions prepared in advance is usually sufficient.

-Bonus Tip: After you discuss their consumer journey and agree on an assignment with the prospect, be sure to ask questions about how they measure success.
+Bonus Tip: After you agree on an assignment with the prospect and discuss their consumer journey, be sure to ask questions about how they measure success.
 Questions like:

 - How would you describe the ultimate measure of success here?

 - What return on investment are you looking for?